SpecterOps/BloodHound/rfc/bh-rfc-2.md

   - V2 Audit Endpoint
   - Migrations

-### 3.4 Description
+### 3.3 Description

 - The description part of a conventional commit message MUST be included.
 - The description of a conventional commit message MUST follow directly after the colon and a space of the type/scope prefix
-- The description of a conventional commit message MUST include a reference to a ticket or issue number that is space delimited
+- The description of a conventional commit message MUST end with a reference to a ticket or issue number that is space delimited
 - The description of a conventional commit message SHOULD give a brief overview of the work committed.
 - The description of a conventional commit message SHOULD be no longer than 72 characters.
 This character limit is aimed at improving readability in areas where commit messages are regularly viewed.

-### 3.5 Body
+### 3.4 Body

 - The body of a conventional commit message is OPTIONAL.
 - The body SHOULD be separated from the the type and description with an empty line.
 - The body MAY be used to provide additional context, details, motivations, or other relevant information to the changeset.
 - The body text SHOULD wrap at 72 characters for readability.

-### 3.6 Footer
+### 3.5 Footer

 - A footer MAY be included as part of a conventional commit message
 - An item to relate a ticket or issue number MAY be included in a footer.
 Some examples are included below and a reference to more details can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue).